- September 2, 2020

 Expect the unexpected

-Each renovation brings unique twists, and that’s why you should expect the unexpected by allowing extra time in your renovation planning and set up a rainy day fund within the renovation budget to prepare for the unanticipated mishaps along the process.
-It’s always recommended to prepare yourself both emotionally and financially.
+Each renovation brings unique twists.
+That’s why you should expect the unexpected by allowing extra time in your renovation planning.
+And set up a rainy day fund within the renovation budget to prepare for the unanticipated mishaps along the process.
+We always recommend people to prepare themselves both emotionally and financially.